SolaceSamples/solace-samples-java-jcsmp/docs/_includes/solaceMessaging-cloud.md

 ### Option 2: Start a Solace VMR

 * Follow [these instructions]({{ site.docs-vmr-setup }}){:target="_top"} to start the Solace VMR in leading Clouds, Container Platforms or Hypervisors.
-The tutorials outline where to download and and how to install the Solace VMR.
+The tutorials outline where to download and how to install the Solace VMR.
 * The messaging connectivity information are the following:
     * Host: \<public_ip> (IP address assigned to the VMR in tutorial instructions)
     * Message VPN: default